MisterGreenTurtle/LocalizationSwapperModule/README.md

 # LocalizationSwapperModule
-A module to help developers swap assets for different languages.
+A module to help developers manage assets for different languages.

 ## Purpose
-This module is designed to help developers switch out assets that need special translation.
-It provides an an easy way to swap, remove, insert, or obtain a version of an asset that contains the proper translation when it cannot be done by the default translator.
+This module is designed to help developers manage assets that require special translation.
+It provides an an easy way to swap, remove, insert, or obtain a copy of an asset that contains the proper translation when it cannot be done by the default translator.

 ## Installation and Usage
 1. Download the files `LocalizationSwapper.lua` and `Database.rbxm`